Legally Reviewed by Matthew Dolman

 Long-Term Impact and Accountability

-Because of this tendency to delay coming forward until they are an adult and realize the severity of what happened to them, advocates have fought to extend the statutes of limitations on sexual abuse cases so survivors can seek justice when they are ready.
+Because of this tendency to delay coming forward until they are adults and realize the severity of what happened to them, advocates have fought to extend the statutes of limitations on sexual abuse cases so survivors can seek justice when they are ready.

 Sexual Abuse Is More Common In Foster Care